 Dolle's has graced that magical corner since 1927.
 It has weathered hurricanes, nor'easters, and the ripping up of the Boardwalk.
 During the storm of '62 the 3,500 pound taffy-pulling machine plunged through the floor and into the wet sand.
 With the help of several tow trucks based at what was then seven gas stations located on Rehoboth Avenue, the heavy machine was dredged up out of the muck and is still in use today.
+It is sort of sad that it is now in the Ibach's location and not dominating the Boardwalk with the walk-up windows and cases overflowing with popcorn, but it's better to have that caramel corn and taffy than not.
+I left some of the photos of the original location in the gallery for your perusing pleasure.

 The Dolle's tradition started in Ocean City, Md.
 In 1906, native New Yorker and carousel builder Rudolph Dolle and his wife, Amelia visited the up-and-coming seaside resort of Ocean City, Maryland.
 Four years later, they returned to Ocean City to open an amusement business near the corner of Wicomico Street and the Boardwalk.
 In 1910, Mr. Dolle was given the opportunity to purchase a fledgling salt water taffy business located next to his hand-carved family carousel.
 And thus an Eastern Shore tradition was born.